EternityForest/AnyoneCanDoIt/README.md

 If there is already a listing of which pipes to use, but it is incorrect, people will often try to fix it by swapping incorrect ones.
 When more than two are wrong, this seems to rarely work.

-Instead, make a map of every input and the corresponding output (Giving them all labels that have nothing to do with what specific balls you put in!), and trace outputs back to inputs on the map.
+Instead, make a map of every input and the corresponding output (giving them all labels that have nothing to do with what specific balls you put in!), and trace outputs back to inputs on the map.

 ### Look for potential problems